OpenSisma/opensisma.github.io/Documentation.md

 As we described in the previous points our mashed-up datasets are completely free of data that could be considered unethical: we used only non personal data in a way in which no discrimination, prejudice, cognitive bias could be suspected.
 </br>
-In  the original data instead we have personal data but only in D2-D3 we have cognitive bias: as you could see in D2 we found phrases like *"La scuola non perde studenti nel passaggio da un anno all'altro, tranne singoli casi giustificati ( alunni di etnia Rom che non sono ammessi alla classe successiva per numero di assenze superiore a quelle consentite o mancata frequenza) La distribuzione degli studenti per fasce di voto evidenzia una situazione di equilibrio"*, in which we could find a non positive reference to an ethnic group.
+In the original data instead in D2-D3 we detected cognitive bias: as you could see in D2, we found sentences like *"La scuola non perde studenti nel passaggio da un anno all'altro, tranne singoli casi giustificati ( alunni di etnia Rom che non sono ammessi alla classe successiva per numero di assenze superiore a quelle consentite o mancata frequenza) La distribuzione degli studenti per fasce di voto evidenzia una situazione di equilibrio"*, in which we could find a non positive reference to an ethnic group.
 In D2 we could reach 72 mentions of this ethnic group with possible references to cognitive bias and in D3 they are 84.
-This mentions is completely against the normatives of GDPR 2016/769 and, moreover, we think that this information could be used to identify a student in an indirect way.
+These mentions are completely against the normatives of GDPR 2016/769 and, moreover, we think that this information could be used to identify a student in an indirect way.

 ## Technical analysis